mhofmann-Khoury/knit_script/README.md

 }
 ```

-As a general rule, you want to reverse direction between carriage passes that involve a yarn carrier.
+As a general rule, you want to reverse the direction between carriage passes that involve a yarn carrier.
 Otherwise, the yarn will be dragged across the whole piece creating long floats.
-However, because knit script lets you write carriage passes in functions and jump around your code base you may not know where the carriage was last left.
+However, because knit script lets you write carriage passes in functions and jump around your code base, you may not know where the carriage was last left.
 No fear, we have keywords for that.
 You can knit in the `current` or `reverse` direction.
-The `current` direction will repeat the last carriage pass direction run in with a yarn carrier. `reverse` will apply it in the reverse direction.
-So to knit our front needles back and forth over 10 rows we can write:
+The `current` direction will repeat the last carriage pass direction run in with a yarn carrier.
+Will apply it in the reverse direction.
+So to knit our front needles back and forth, over 10 rows we can write:

 ```KnitScript
 for r in range(0, 10):{